 Reckless driving (Florida Statute 316.192) is any person who drives any vehicle in willful or wanton disregard for the safety of persons or property.

 In Florida, the penalties for reckless driving can vary from a misdemeanor to a felony, depending on the property damage and bodily harm.
-For the first offense with no bodily harm or property damage, the penalty can be up to 90 days in jail and a $500 fine.
+For the first offense with no bodily harm or property damage, the penalty can be up to 90 days in jail, or 6 months of probation, and a $500 fine.
 A second offense can be punished by up to 6 months in jail and a $1,000 fine.
+And if alcohol was a contributing factor, the court could sentence someone up to 12 months of probation.

 If there was property damage or injury, it is considered a first-degree misdemeanor, with up to one year in jail and a $1,000 fine.
 If there is serious bodily injury, it is a third-degree felony with a penalty of up to five years in prison and a $5,000 fine.